 * The Windward Islands includes Barbados, Dominica, Grenada with sister island Carriacou and Petite Martinique, Martinique, Saint Lucia, Saint Vincent & The Grenadines, and Trinidad & Tobago.

-Beyond these four main island groupings in the Caribbean region, there is the Lucayan Archipelago also known as the Bahama Archipelago, comprising The Bahamas and Turks & Caicos Islands.
+Note that the Leeward Islands, Leeward Antilles, and the Windward Islands combine to create the Lesser Antilles.
+Also, beyond the groupings, there is also the Lucayan Archipelago known as the Bahama Archipelago, comprising The Bahamas and Turks & Caicos Islands.

 Map of the Caribbean Region